 - Request Your Personal Data in a Portable Format – You may have the right to ask us to provide your personal information in a portable format.

-- Object to the Processing of your Personal Information – You have a right to object to the processing of your personal information unless we can demonstrate compelling and legitimate grounds for the processing.
+- Object to the Processing of your Personal Information – You may have a right to object to the processing of your personal information where that processing is based on a legitimate interest, unless we can demonstrate compelling and legitimate grounds for the processing.

 - Withdraw Consent – Where we rely on your permission to process your personal information, you have a right to withdraw your consent at any time.

-- Make a Complaint - You have a right to lodge a complaint with your national data protection regulator if you feel that your personal data has been unlawfully processed.
+- Make a Complaint - You have a right to lodge a complaint with your national data protection regulator, the Information Commissioner’s Office, if you feel that your personal data has been unlawfully processed.